Guide to Customer Relations: Definition, Benefits, and Tips

 But these activities don’t happen in the vacuum of a single role or function.
 Ideally, every employee acts as a steward for customer relations.
 The work of each team member can and should always contribute to improving customer relationships.

 Customer relations have always been at the heart of successful businesses.

 Before the advent of the internet, we made almost all of our purchases in person.
 Our relationships with business owners and their employees inspired our buying decisions.
 Emotional connections, subtle preferences, and loyalties drove how and when we spent our money.

 At my favorite college haunt, Summit Coffee, for example, I chatted with the barista almost every day for four years.
 It was one of the best customer service relationships of my life.
 Even nine years after I’ve graduated, every time I go back to my alma mater in North Carolina, I beeline to Summit.

 It may seem that the days of these human moments — and long-lasting customer relationships — are a thing of the past.
 That couldn’t be further from the truth.

 Thriving brands make and sustain emotional connections with customers during every interaction, whether online or in person.
 These relationships are just as important for businesses who almost never interact with their customers face-to-face.

 Scratch below the surface of these simple directives, though, and you’ll find deeper strategies that anchor and strengthen customer relationships.
 These three keys contribute to the best possible outcomes for everyone.

-Understand and meet your customers’ hierarchy of needs
+1. Understand and meet your customers’ hierarchy of needs

 You can’t create an authentic, long-lasting connection without understanding the other person.
 The same is true for customer relationships.
 What does your customer want?
 How can you serve them?